Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 ## Configure the project

-It uses an Azure **CosmosDB** database to store the example application data.
+It uses an Azure **CosmosDB** or **InMemory** database to store the example application data.

-There is a corresponding environment variable that needs to be set to interact with CosmosDB.
+To interact with CosmosDb there is a environment variable that needs to be set.
+The **InMemory** database doesn't require additional configuration and upon project generation is the default option.

 <br />